Skip to main content

 Year 5/6 learners

 The curriculum follows the National Curriculum and provides a solid foundation of learning and experiences that are meaningful.
-The class operates on a TEACCH style model with children working at different stations throughout a lesson.
+The class operates on a TEACHH style model with children working at different stations throughout a lesson.

 Progress through the curriculum is measured and evidenced in both formative and summative forms of assessment, including using Provision Map to grade progress towards EHCP targets.